idaholab/moose/framework/doc/content/source/auxkernels/ConstantBoundsAux.md

 [`UpperBoundNodalKernel`](/UpperBoundNodalKernel.md) and
 [`LowerBoundNodalKernel`](/LowerBoundNodalKernel.md).
-However, using these objects requires introduction of Lagrange multiplier variables that increase the size of the non-linear system as well as render some preconditioning methods like algebraic multi-grid ineffective.
-The number of non-linear iterations required to solve a constrained PDE defined by
+However, using these objects requires introduction of Lagrange multiplier variables that increase the size of the nonlinear system as well as render some preconditioning methods like algebraic multi-grid ineffective.
+The number of nonlinear iterations required to solve a constrained PDE defined by
 [this input file](/upper-and-lower-bound.i) with the various constraint algorithms is summarized below: